About the College

 About the Andersens

-Andersen Hall is named after Harold and Marian Andersen whose gifts and support have provided many students with opportunities for education and access to state-of-the-art resources.
-Graduates of University of Nebraska–Lincoln, the Andersens have continued to contribute to the university as alumni, donors and heralds for community service.
-They have been recognized for their efforts and achievements not only in Nebraska but also around the world.
+Andersen Hall is named after Harold and Marian Andersen, whose support has provided many students with educational opportunities and state-of-the-art resources.
+As alumni of the University of Nebraska–Lincoln, the Andersens continue to contribute to the university and community.

-Mr. Andersen was the first American to serve as president of the International Federation of Newspaper Publishers and is the only Nebraskan to be chair and president of the American Newspaper Publishers Association.
-He served as a director of the Associated Press and chaired its Foreign Operations Committee and served as chairman of the World Press Freedom committee.
+Harold Andersen began his career at the Omaha World-Herald in 1946.
+He rose through the ranks, serving as president from 1966 to 1986 and publisher until 1989.
+Andersen was the first American president of the International Federation of Newspaper Publishers and the only Nebraskan to lead the American Newspaper Publishers Association.
+He also served on the Associated Press board and chaired the World Press Freedom Committee.